arkency/plusone/README.md

 ## Nicknames with `@`

-If we specify someone's nick with prefix `@` (e.g. `+1 @voter101`) bot will convert given nick to match name without prefixing `@` character.
+If we specify username nick with mention prefix `@` (e.g. `+1 @voter101`).
+PlusOne bot will convert that nick to match name without prefixing `@` character.

 Unfortunatelly this operation isn't performed by simple string operation.
-Slack converts all nicknames in this format for it's own user format looking like this:
+Slack converts all nicknames in this format.
+It uses it's own user format looking like this:

   * `<@USLACKBOT>` - unique ID for Slackbot
   * `<@U029FH1FH>` - ID of some user from our Slack